Master of Arts in Public Sociology

 What you will learn

 In the Master of Arts in Public Sociology program, you will acquire the expertise and skills to apply sociological theory and research methods to address contemporary public issues and social problems in organizations and communities.
 During this master's degree in sociology, you will learn how to conduct social science research and employ applied policy-driven work, advocacy, and empirically-based problem-solving.
-Understand how social structures and systems influence you and those around you.
 Upon completion of the degree program, you will be able to:

 - Model knowledge of foundational and advanced sociological concepts; specifically, concepts of diversity, social responsibility, human rights, and dignity and respect for others in society